Click above to watch my VLOG – Uncovering the Sleep Diet. Or, feel free to read the transcript below instead!

 And then classical music is also said to help wind down and fall asleep faster, and there’s research on that.
 You don’t really want to have music with words because that could actually be quite stimulating.
 Again, white noise, pink noise, and classical music can help put you in that frequency of sleep, which we all need for our health our vitality.

 Hope you guys check this out.
 Please use sound to help you sleep.
-Remember, we have lots of other articles and podcasts on sleep.
+Remember, we have lots of other articles and podcasts on sleep, including the sleep, beauty and wellness connection.
 This is such a huge topic.
 It falls into our body cornerstone of Solluna, body.
 Sleep is critical.

 Thank you so much for tuning in.
 Please check out our other resources.
 Sending you lots of love, and we will see you back here very soon.